Victoria Falls Southern Province, Zambia Travel Guide

 The region historically active, influencing gorge formation.
 Falls constantly retreating upstream due to erosion.
 Groundwater systems a role in river flow and fall dynamics.

-Located at the base of the falls, accessible by a precipitous hike from the Zimbabwean side, it a dramatic view of the turbulent waters.
+Located at the base of the falls, accessible by a steep hike from the Zimbabwean side, it a dramatic view of the turbulent waters.

-The viewpoints along the falls on the two Zimbabwean and Zambian sides incredible perspectives.
+The viewpoints along the falls on both the Zimbabwean and Zambian sides incredible perspectives.

 Beyond the well-trodden paths, Victoria Falls lesser-known attractions and unique experiences.

-Beyond well-trodden paths, Victoria Falls lesser-known attractions and special encounters.
+Beyond well-trodden paths, Victoria Falls lesser-known attractions plus one-of-a-kind activities.

 Capture different and memorable perspectives.

-Plan your sightseeing to cover each of the iconic landmarks and hidden gems.
+Plan your sightseeing to cover the two iconic landmarks and hidden gems.

 Prioritize main attractions like the Falls and Bridge.
 Look into guided excursions for insights.
 Factor in time for different viewpoints.